SchroederBen/SchroederBen/README.md

 - 💞️ I’m looking to collaborate on an Internship
 - 📫 How to reach me Schroederben2004@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play on the Mizzou Club Hockey team

 <!---
 SchroederBen/SchroederBen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.